German Chancellor, Greek PM agree to stay in touch to reach debt deal

 Shut out of international markets and locked in talks with its European Union and International Monetary Fund creditors over its proposed reform-for-cash deal, Greece risks running out of cash within weeks.

-But during a regular meeting at the Latvian capital of Riga on Friday, euro zone finance ministers warned its government that it would get no fresh aid until it agreed to a complete economic reform plan.
+But euro zone finance ministers warned its government on Friday that it would get no fresh aid until it agreed to a complete economic reform plan.